jenkinsci/qualys-iac-security-plugin/README.md

-In the existing Continuous Integration and Continuous Deployment (CICD) environment, the security scans are conducted on cloud resources after deployment.
+In the existing Continuous Integration and Continuous Deployment (CI/CD) environment, the security scans are conducted on cloud resources after deployment.
 As a result, you secure your cloud resources post-deployment to respective Cloud accounts.

-With an introduction of the Infrastructure as Code (IaC) security feature by Qualys Cloud- View, you can now secure your IaC templates before the cloud resources are deployed in your cloud environments.
+With an introduction of the Infrastructure as Code (IaC) security feature by Qualys Cloud-View, you can now secure your IaC templates before the cloud resources are deployed in your cloud environments.
 The IaC Security feature will help you shift cloud security and compliance posture to the left, allowing evaluation of cloud resources for misconfigura- tions much early during the development phase.